The temporary impact of permanent employment incentives: Evidence from Italy

 With the 2017 Budget Law and other minor decrees, hiring incentives were reintroduced through several fragmented schemes.
 The most relevant for our context is that the incentives under the YG program were significantly upgraded.
 Encompassing all under-30 hires, the updated deductions amounted to 100\% in the case of new permanent contracts (including conversions) and 50\% in the case of temporary contracts, with a maximum duration of one year.
 Other concurrent measures targeted specific regions (Occupazione Sud) or recent high-school graduates with school-to-work experience at the same firm.
 None of these measures applied to the population we focus on in this paper (i.e., Tuscan workers in their 30s).

 Finally, the 2018 budget law (Law n.
 205/2017) updated the employment incentives for new and converted permanent hires, keeping the incentives for temporary contracts unchanged.
 While the generosity of the former incentives was reduced, entailing a 50\% reduction in social contributions (up to a maximum annual amount of EUR 3,000), the duration was increased to 36 months, and the age limit threshold was raised to 35 years old.
 This change in cohort eligibility was intended to be a temporary one, and was meant to return to 30 for the subsequent years, 2019 and 2020.
-However, at the end of 2019, with the new Budget Law for 2020 (Law n.160/2019), the threshold was retroactively set back to 35 for 2019 and 2020.
-While, technically, employers were not aware of the retroactive eligibility change until the end of that year, it is unclear if they were actually able to anticipate it.
+However, at the end of 2019, with the new Budget Law for 2020 (Law n.160/2019), the threshold was retroactively set back to 35 for 2019 and then maintained for 2020 as well.
+While technically, employers were not aware of the retroactive eligibility change until the end of that year, it is unclear if they were actually able to anticipate it.